-These procedures comply with the finalized 2020 DOWC Rules 18-7(H): Use of an Interpreter.
-"Rates and terms shall be negotiated.
-Prior authorization for payment (see Rule 16-6) is required except for initial and emergency treatment."
+These procedures comply with 2022 DOWC Rule 18-7(H): Use of an Interpreter.
+“Rates and terms shall be negotiated.
+Prior authorization is required except for initial and emergency treatment.”

 - Assignment of an interpretation service vendor should come from Pinnacol Assurance.
 In cases where a medical facility has first contact with an injured worker requiring interpretation services, the facility should contact Pinnacol’s claim representative prior to the next appointment so interpretation services can be arranged with a contracted vendor.
 If the caller reaches voicemail, pressing “0” will direct the call to another representative who can assist.
 If an appointment is canceled, or the interpreter fails to show for the appointment, the clinic can contact the interpretation agency assigned to a claim to reschedule, conferring with the injured worker for a mutually agreeable appointment.